Quantum circuits cannot control unknown operations

 This shows that one cannot control an arbitrary unknown unitary in the quantum circuit model.
 However, it leaves open the possibility of controlling unitaries belonging to known, specific sets.
-For example, if one eigenvector of $U$ and its eigenvalue are known, there is a circuit that performs the control \cite{kitaev95}.
-In a similar vein, if one knows that $U$ belongs to a given set of orthogonal unitaries, it is also possible to control it \cite{bisio13}.
+For example, if one eigenvector of $U$ and its eigenvalue are known, there is a circuit that performs the control~\cite{kitaev95}.
+In a similar vein, if one knows that $U$ belongs to a given set of orthogonal unitaries, it is also possible to control it~\cite{bisio13}.

-There is, therefore, a fundamental difference between classical and quantum circuits, since in classical computation control of a blackbox operation is obviously possible.
-We can represent this possibility in the quantum circuit formalism if we restrict the target system $\ket{\psi}$ to be a classical bit string, \ie, to belong to the computational basis, and the unitary to be a classically allowed transformation $U_{cl.}$, \ie a permutation matrix.
-Then the following circuit implements the control-$U_{cl.}$:
+Furthermore, it is possible to have quantum control over classical operations on classical inputs.
+To see this, we restrict the target system $\ket{\psi}$ to be a classical bit string, \ie, to belong to the computational basis, and the unitary to be a classically allowed transformation $U_{\text{cl}}$, \ie, a permutation matrix.
+Then the following circuit implements the control-$U_{\text{cl}}$: